 Different targets require a different power schemes that depend on the design of the target board, target voltages, and even the device architecture.
-PEmicro has designed their CYCLONE and CYCLONE FX to optionally power a target before, during, and after programming.
+PEmicro has designed their Cyclone LC and Cyclone FX to optionally power a target before, during, and after programming.
 Power can be sourced at many voltage levels from the Cyclone itself or sourced by an external power supply and switched by the Cyclone.

 The Cyclone power scheme is very versatile to give the user the utmost flexibility, and includes the following features: